 One of the stalls of about 4 square meters is the earliest Fan plopped down with three levels of shelves stocked with about 40 Burberry bags.
 “The rent here is 20,000 yuan a month, while a better location over there costs 60,000 yuan.”
 Every day, hundreds of leather bags flow from this 4 square meters store to the country.
 One of the hottest styles can sale reach 2000 a month.

-Fan has also set up a factory in partnership with others specializing in Burberry, which is said to be a factory but is actually a workshop of fewer than 10 people.
+Fan has also set up a factory in partnership with others specializing in Burberry, which is factory but is actually a workshop of fewer than 10 people.
 Fan estimates that there are at least a few thousand similar small workshops in Guangdong.

 The interweaving of countless of the person like Ning Ning, Fan, and small workshops has created a huge gray industry chain with an annual production value that is difficult to estimate.